Concepts

 Key Rotation

-Encryption key rotation is a vital security practice that involves periodically changing encryption keys.
+Encryption key rotation is a vital security practice that involves periodically changing keys used to perform encryption.
 By frequently updating keys, you reduce the amount of data that a key has access to and limit the potential damage if a key is compromised.

 Key rotation comes in two primary forms: primary encryption key rotation and data key rotation.